Age of Empires II: The Age of Kings (Windows, Mac OS Classic, Mac OS X)

 Sea Wall

 A wall that can only be placed on water.
 It looks identical to a Palisade.
-It was fixed and made fully available in the HD edition.
+Previous to the HD edition it was featured in a few campaign scenarios, It's included in the scenario editor starting from HD.

 Sea Gate

 The gate for the above Sea Wall.
-This gate's graphics were repurposed for the HD Edition, as the Palisade gate.
-It was fixed and made fully available in the HD edition.
+This gate's graphics were repurposed for the HD Edition as the Palisade gate.
+Previous to the HD edition it was featured in a few campaign scenarios, It's included in the scenario editor starting from HD.

 TWAL